Skip to main content

 b.
 Payments using credit card should not be necessary for Stamp Departmental Units

 i.
-Client must take into consideration that payments submitted through University Tickets can take up to two business days to post to accounts.
+Client must take into consideration that credit card payments submitted online can take up to two business days to post in our system.

 ii.
 It is the clients responsibility to make online payments far enough in advance to ensure that deposit due dates and final payment due dates are met.